Universal Vessel Segmentation for Multi-Modality Retinal Images: Experiments

 \subsubsection{Segmentation Network}

 An initial learning rate of 1e-3 is used to train the model for 150 epochs, then decayed to 1e-4 to train for another 250 epochs.
 Adam optimizer is used with a weight decay of 1e-3 and momentum of $(0.9, 0.999)$.
-We train with a batch size of 4.
-The weight $\lambda_{tc}$ and $\lambda_{ts}$ we use are 0.05 and 0.0002, respectively.
-All the testing images are first pad to square and resized to 768$\times$768 to pass through the translation and the segmentation network.
+We train with a batch size of 1.
+The weights $\lambda_{tc}$ and $\lambda_{ts}$ are 0.05 and 0.0002, respectively.
+All the testing images are first padded to square and resized to 768$\times$768 to pass through the translation and the segmentation network.
 Then the prediction is resized back to the original image size to compute the metrics with the ground truth labels.
 The implementation of both image translation and the segmentation parts are under the PyTorch framework.
 The computation of persistent homology relies on the GUDHI library \cite{gudhi:urm}.
+The computational cost of this work is reported in \cref{tab:comp_cost}.